paramraghavan/beginners-py-learn/README.md

 # What's Python Module, Package, Library, Framework
 - Module is a file which contains various Python functions and global variables.
 It is simply just a **'.py'** extension file which has python executable code.
-- Package is a collection of modules.
-It must contain an init.py file as a flag so that the python interpreter processes it as such.
+- Package is a collection of modules inside a directory/folder.
+This directory/folder must contain an init.py file as a flag so that the python interpreter processes it as such.
 The init.py could be an empty file without causing issues.
 - Library is a collection of packages.
 - Framework is a collection of libraries.